Home on the North Side of Syracuse provides comfort to people with terminal illnesses so they can die with dignity and experience unconditional love

 Osbelt knew there were many others in the community who did not have the support or resources to die at home.
 She brought her idea to the Sisters of St. Francis, who in turn donated a two-family, circa 1910 house on Michaels Avenue.
 Local businesses and members of the community donated resources, labor and time to replace the roof and remodel the house in preparation to welcome residents and more than 50 volunteers signed on to help out.

 Francis House opened with just two rooms for residents.
 In 1998, an expansion of the house brought capacity up to eight resident bedrooms, plus kitchen, great room and chapel.
 Five years later, the house at 114 Michaels Ave. was built.
 It added eight more rooms and is connected to the original structure.
-Each room has windows to allow light and the outdoors in.
+Each room has windows to allow light and the outdoors in, and all the bathrooms have a Nursing Home Bathtub.
 Meals and laundry service are provided.
 Residents who are able and their families are encouraged to enjoy the gazebo and grounds, meticulously maintained by volunteers.

 The average length of stay at Francis House is 22 days, according to development director Beth Lynn Hoey, who has worked at Francis House for 24 years.
 Care of one person costs approximately $7,500 per month.
 After residents are accepted, Hoey says, staff members have a confidential conversation with family members about the cost of care and make an ask: Can you help?
 Not everyone can, but no one is turned away because of lack of resources.